-Continental Grand Prix Supersonics are extremely light weight tires that might be interesting to use at time trials or criteriums.
-Supersonic 23mm tires weigh only 155g and that is so low that I thought it was worth to take a closer look on them.
-Light tires not only lower the overall weight but also improves cornering significantly (softer materials means better grip).
+Continental Grand Prix Supersonics are incredibly lightweight tires that might be interesting to use at time trials or criteriums.
+Supersonic 23mm tires weigh only 155g, and that is so low that I thought it was worth taking a closer look at them.
+Light tires lower the overall weight and improve cornering significantly (softer materials means better grip).

 Why you should buy Continental GP Supersonic

-The performance is absolutely world class.
+The performance is absolutely world-class.
 These tires are extremely fun to ride.
-When you corner with Supersonics you will feel an incredible good grip.
-I think that is the best thing about the Supersonics and the one that surprised me most.
-If you look at a formula 1 race you will see the same picture.
+When you corner with Supersonics, you will feel an incredible good grip.
+That is the best thing about the Supersonics and what surprised me most.
+If you look at a formula 1 race, you will see the same picture.
 Soft tires give the F1 pilots the best possible grip, but these tires have to be changed one or two times during the race.

-Light weight components are always attractive.
-I have previously shown what difference additional weight can do on your finishing time during climbing.
-It’s great to know that you use light weight components, but it’s impossible to feel a weight saving of 120g.
-Still, you might very well make a significant difference on your performance.
+Lightweight components are always attractive.
+I have previously shown what additional weight can do on your finishing time during climbing.
+It’s great to know that you use lightweight components, but it’s impossible to feel a weight saving of 120g.
+Still, you might very well make a significant difference in your performance.

 Why you shouldn’t use Continental GP Supersonic all the time

-It’s clear that extreme optimizing of weight and rolling resistance means, higher risk of punctures and shorter life time of tires.
+Extreme optimizing weight and rolling resistance mean a higher risk of punctures and a shorter lifetime of tires.
 That is absolutely a serious reason to give it an extra thought before you mount Continental GP Supersonics.
-I think the supersonics can be ridden for app.
+I think the Supersonics can be ridden for app.
 5-700km depending on road conditions and your body weight.

-Continental GP Supersonic is the perfect light weight choice for time trials and criteriums.
+Continental GP Supersonic is the perfect lightweight choice for time trials and criteriums.
 Use them at special events and accept the higher risk of puncture.
-It is quite difficult to find these tires, but there is now a newer version for time trials available with almost the same advantages as mentioned above.
+It is pretty challenging to find these tires, but there is now a newer version for time trials available with almost the same advantages as mentioned above.
 You can purchase fast tires from Continental GP here.